Naveen-S6/Employee_Attrition_Analysis/README.md

 And it's majorly affecting the company in many aspects.
 In order to understand why employees are leaving the company and reduce the attrition rate, XYZ company has approached HR analytics consultancy for analyzing the data they have.

-I'm playing the HR analyst role in this project adn build the dashboard which can help the organization in taking data driven decision.
+I'm playing the HR analyst role in this project and build a dashboard which can help the organization in taking data driven decision.

 ## Top reasons why Employees switch to other companies